Trello vs Jira: Which one to choose? (2023)

 Issue and issue fields in Jira

-Both apps score in this category as each satisfies their target users’ needs.
+Both apps satisfy their target users’ needs.

-Otherwise, you might make a simple project more difficult with Jira’s overly advanced features or overburden Trello’s simple board with large-scale project information.
+You might make a simple project more difficult with Jira’s overly advanced features or overburden Trello’s simple board with large-scale project information.

-Trello vs. Jira team collaboration 1:1
+Trello and Jira offer almost identical team collaboration features

 Mentioning people by typing @someone, @board, or @card will immediately get their attention with a notification.